NiharGharat/mobile-cloud-asgn1/README.md

-# Application for uploading video from a cloud service
+# Application To Upload/Download video To/From A Cloud Service

 This project is my solution to Jules White's first assignement on [coursera](https://www.coursera.org/learn/cloud-services-java-spring-framework).